 END;Non-predefined exceptions

-Oracle syntax includes many error codes that are not named, predefined exceptions.
-To handle these errors by name, you can declare an exception variable and associate it with an Oracle error code.
+Oracle defines many error codes that have no built-in name.
+To handle these by name, declare an exception variable and associate it with an Oracle error code using PRAGMA EXCEPTION_INIT.

 In the